kayhan-swarup/TeebayStore/Part_4_documentation.md

 - Firebase token is only passed along with login api or register api, when token refreshes form onTokenRefresh, there is no endpoint for that
 - A product can be purchased multiple time, it should show error from backend if tried
 - Transaction apis only has all purchases, and all rentals list, should be able to filter by seller, buyer, or renter id
+- Rent time overlap is ignored due to time crunch